estii20/water-cycle-quiz/README.md

 The wrong answer button selected is highlighted red and the correct answer not seleected is highlight as green.

-Hover on the buttons is disabled on selecting an answer so that the user can only choose to click on the next button.
+Hover on the answer buttons is disabled using the pseudo class after hover disabled on selecting an answer, so that the user can click on the next button.

 ### Score Area